GuilhermeIgnacio/CurrencyApp/README.md

 - [License](#license)

 ## Introduction
 - This currency app is designed to simplify your financial travels and transactions.
-Whether you're planning an international trip, managing currencies, or just curious about exchange rates, CurrencyMate has got you covered.
+Whether you're planning an international trip, managing currencies, or just curious about exchange rates.

 ## Preview
 <p align="center">